anan44/it-starts-with-clojure/materials/4-state-in-clojure/6-not-so-mvp.md

 so I guess you might know why this is troublesome.
-There is no way for us to know, if we actually had a value `:price` that just happened to be `nil`, or if we just completely lacked the value referred as `:pric``.
+There is no way for us to know, if we actually had a value `:price` that just happened to be `nil`, or if we just completely lacked the value referred as `:price`.

 ### [get](https://clojuredocs.org/clojure.core/get)